Network Timing Technology: NTP vs. PTP

-Why can't we just update our computers to the US National Institute of Standards and Technology, which runs one of the world's most accurate clocks, and call it a day?
+Why can't we just update our computers to the public NTP servers at NIST, which runs one of the world's most accurate clocks, and call it a day?
 Unfortunately, latency exists everywhere, and it makes perfect synchronization impossible.
 The speed of light is fast — in a vacuum, a photon could circle our world more than seven times per second — and even though it travels approximately 31 percent slower through a typical optical fiber network, you could easily transmit a single bit of data halfway around the world in less than a tenth of a second.

 However, we all know that that ideal world doesn't exist.
 Add in switches, routers, and other network infrastructure, and that tenth of a second multiplies several times over.
-Without specialized equipment, your network is suddenly off by the better part of a second from the atomic clock at NIST or NPL in the UK.
+Without specialized equipment, your network is suddenly off by the better part of a second from NIST or NPL in the UK.

 Of even greater concern is synchronizing different clients within the same network.
 Imagine a financial institution that has exactly 100 shares of Company X's stock.
 Big news breaks concerning Company X, and the financial institution sells those 100 shares not to just one investor but several over the span of a second, but because the institution's servers aren't synchronized with one another, there is no way to tell which buy order came first.

 Network Time Protocol

 NTP, or Network Time Protocol, has been widely adopted as a means of network timekeeping, and it's currently in its fourth major version.
 The hierarchical system has different layers called strata.
-Stratum 0 devices at the very top include:
+Stratum 0 devices at the very top include atomic clocks, like those in GNSS satellites.

 Stratum 1, or primary time servers, each have a one-on-one direct connection with a Stratum 0 clock, achieve microsecond-level synchronization with Stratum 0 clocks, and connect to other Stratum 1 servers for quick sanity tests and data backup.
 Stratum 2 servers can connect to multiple primary time servers for tighter synchronization and improved accuracy, and so on and so forth.
 NTP supports up to a maximum of 15 strata, but every stratum slightly decreases client synchronization from Stratum 0.